jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

 However, JavaScript source maps don't currently support mapping symbol names.
 So when debugging using source maps, any imports will not be available under their original name, which is can make for a frustrating experience.
 This module ensures that all symbol names are preserved.

+This module adds a `noMangle` option that, when true, prevents variable names from being mangled.

 This module also adds an `addExport` option to allow modules with a single default export to be interoperable with CommonJS as they were in babel <6.

 ## Installation